iskyd/blog/_posts/2023-05-31-i-find-out-wasabi-is-not-good.md

 ```

 Under the hood the ORM can instantiate the object and the developer just need to provide a valid constructor for every states of the model.
-At the moment Wasabi use a method df2model to perform the conversion from the Dataframe (results from the database) to the model and converting types back and forth (for example you can have a String on database the is a DateTime in your model).
+At the moment Wasabi use a method df2model to perform the conversion from the Dataframe (results from the database) to the model and converting types back and forth (for example you can have a String on database that is a DateTime in your model).
 You can use multiple dispatch directly on the constructor or you can also override directly the df2model method for more complex scenarios.
 This way you provide an explicit conversion between your domain object and the database.

 So what's wrong at the moment?
 The main issue I've found is models with relations.
 Suppose that User has some roles implemented by the Role model: